Cidaas/terraform-provider-cidaas/README.md

 ##### Cidaas App Resource

 An example of App resource configuration.
-Here config **custom_provider_name** reads value from the resource **custom_provider**.
-This is an optional configuration.
-A custom_provider resource must be created before creating an app resource.
-This configuration is used to link an app resource to a custom provider.

 Please add the below scopes to the client with client_id set in the env in order to perform CRUD on cidaas_app